Home

 Contact Us

-Martha (Minerd)
+Martha (Minerd) Imel Harbaugh

 (1789-1878)

-Martha (Minerd) Harbaugh was the daughter of Western PA pioneers Jacob and Maria (Nein) Minerd Sr. Her memories in late life, told to grandson Allen E. Harbaugh, form the basis of his 1913 landmark history of our family which provides a vital framework for understanding the clan's pioneer days.
+Martha (Minerd) Harbaugh was the daughter of Western PA pioneers Jacob and Maria (Nein) Minerd Sr. Her memories in late life, told to grandson Allen Edward Harbaugh, form the basis of his 1913 landmark history of our family which provides a vital framework for understanding the clan's pioneer days.

-Martha's grave, shown here, dated Jan.
-11, 1878, is one of two markers of the pioneers' children known to exist in Western Pennsylvania.
 At last count, she and her two husbands together produced 15 children and step-children, 45 grandchildren and 159 great-grandchildren, virtually all born before the year 1900.

-Martha was born on March 10, 1789 during the Minerds' brief residence in Emmitsburg, MD.
+Martha was born on March 10, 1789 during the Minerds' brief era of residence in Emmitsburg, MD.
 As a two-year-old, she then traveled with her parents to their new home at Maple Summit, PA, along the mountainous Fayette-Somerset border.
-As an old woman, she would retell stories of her childhood to her adoring grandson Allen, who later wrote:

 [Her father Jacob Minerd Sr.] pitched his camp under a large tree until he built a cabin.
 He labored rearing a home and clearing land.
 He also boiled salt at Victoria [along the Youghiogheny River].
 Grandmother, while yet a girl carried provisions to him at the Saltspring bottom.

-Leonard's first wife, Elizabeth (Pritts) Harbaugh, had died on Sept.
-20, 1819, at the age of 36.
-They had eight children -- Joseph Harbaugh, Mary Harbaugh, Catherine 'Kate' Rowan, Sarah 'Sally' Leonard, Rebecca Bacom, Samuel Harbaugh, Nancy Harbaugh and Jonathan Harbaugh.
+Leonard and his first wife, Elizabeth (Pritts) Harbaugh, were the parents of eight children -- Joseph Harbaugh, Mary Harbaugh, Catherine "Kate" Rowan, Sarah "Sally" Leonard, Rebecca Bacom, Samuel Harbaugh, Nancy Harbaugh and Jonathan Harbaugh.

 In the 1840s, perhaps as a Christmas gift, Leonard received a large family Bible, published by the Methodist Episcopal Church.
 Inside, inscriptions were written of family births, marriages and deaths covering three generations.
 Seen here is the record of his and Martha's births.
 The Bible has survived the ravages of time and fire, and its pages may be viewed here.